With all the buzz surrounding portable air conditioning units, you may be wondering, “Are portable air conditioners worth it?”

-For example, using this appliance to regulate the temperature in a specific room of your home while keeping your central air conditioner unit off (or on a high temperature setting) can significantly cut down on your energy expenditures.
+For example, using this appliance to regulate the temperature inside a specific room of your home while keeping your central air conditioner unit off (or on a higher temperature setting) can significantly cut down on your energy expenditures.

-If you want to save the most money on a portable AC unit, check out our free guide on the best cheap portable air conditioner.
+If you want to save the most money on a portable AC unit, check out our free guide on the best cheap portable AC units.

 Require Little-To-No Maintenance